 Lula approval ratings have dropped to a level that no Brazilian president has survived electorally in more than two decades.
 With the October 2026 presidential election seven months away, a new Ipsos-Ipec poll shows just 33% of Brazilians rate the government as “great” or “good” — below every incumbent who won reelection or elected a successor since 2002.

 The numbers carry historical weight.
-The Rio Times, a Latin American financial news outlet, examines what the data means for Latin America’s most consequential election this year and why political analysts are warning that Lula’s path to a fourth term is narrowing.
+The Rio Times, the Latin American financial news outlet, examines what the data means for Latin America’s most consequential election this year and why political analysts are warning that Lula’s path to a fourth term is narrowing.

 Lula Approval vs. Historical Benchmarks